On Stage Now

 Subscribers, click here to book your seats.

-Annie Baker's world premiere John is now extended through September 6!
+Final Weeks!
+Annie Baker's world premiere John plays through September 6.

-$25 Tickets to the world premiere of A.R.
-Gurney's Love & Money are on sale now
+The world premiere of A.R.
+Gurney's Love & Money is extended through October 4.

 By Annie Baker